I almost went with a fighter pilot theme. It would have been wrong.

 I was working through my origin story with Claude when something clicked.
 Every chapter of my career followed the same pattern.
 See the goal.
 Make the plan.
 Build the thing.

 Air Force logistics.
-Fortune 500 operations.
-Web design agency.
-Marketing systems.
+Fortune 500 operations at CarMax.
+Aerospace planner at Parker Hannifin.
+Web design agency I built with Linh.
+Marketing director at a WordPress company.
 Different industries, different tools.
 Same three steps every time.
-I’d been doing it for 23 years without naming it.
+I had been doing it for 23 years without naming it.

 That pattern has a name.
-It’s what architects do.
+It is what architects do.
 They see the vision, draw the blueprint, and build the structure.
 That became everything.

 What the Architect looks like in practice